nkgupta1989/nkgupta1989.github.io/_posts/2016-06-17-How-Celery-works-with-Redis.md

 title: How Celery interacts with Redis
 ---

-As we know that there are 2 python modules {celery} and {celery-beat}, which we can be used to execute the asynchronous tasks, and to run the schedule tasks.
+There are 2 python modules {celery} and {celery-beat}, which we can be used to execute the asynchronous tasks, and to run the schedule tasks.
+Pre-requisites are:- A very basic knowledge of

+ - python
+ - celery
+ - celery-beat
+ - redis

 In this blog I will be sharing few learning which I learnt while working on celery workers.

-Pre-requisite:-
-A very basic knowledge of

-    python
-    celery
-    celery-beat
-    redis

 Celery is the worker, which actually executes the tasks, and celery-beat is the scheduler which actually triggers the tasks.
 Now in order to communicate with each other they can use Redis or Rabbit-MQ, a simple key-value pair databases.